Chromium: Bulk

-Chromium is extremely hard, and is the third hardest element behind carbon (diamond) and boron.
+Chromium is the third hardest element after carbon (diamond) and boron.
 Its Mohs hardness is 8.5, which means that it can scratch samples of quartz and topaz, but can be scratched by corundum.
 Chromium is highly resistant to tarnishing, which makes it useful as a metal that preserves its outermost layer from corroding, unlike other metals such as copper, magnesium, and aluminium.

 Chromium has a melting point of 1907 °C (3465 °F), which is relatively low compared to the majority of transition metals.
-However, it still has the second highest melting point out of all the Period 4 elements, being topped by vanadium by 3 °C (5 °F) at 1910 °C (3470 °F).
+However, it still has the second highest melting point out of all the period 4 elements, being topped by vanadium by 3 °C (5 °F) at 1910 °C (3470 °F).
 The boiling point of 2671 °C (4840 °F), however, is comparatively lower, having the fourth lowest boiling point out of the Period 4 transition metals alone behind copper, manganese and zinc.
 The electrical resistivity of chromium at 20 °C is 125 nanoohm-meters.

 Chromium has a high specular reflection in comparison to other transition metals.
-In infrared, at 425 μm, chromium has a maximum reflectance of about 72%, reducing to a minimum of 62% at 750 μm before rising again to 90% at 4000 μm.
+In infrared, at 425 μm, chromium has a maximum reflectance of about 72%, decreasing to a minimum of 62% at 750 μm before increasing again to 90% at 4000 μm.
 When chromium is used in stainless steel alloys and polished, the specular reflection decreases with the inclusion of additional metals, yet is still high in comparison with other alloys.
 Between 40% and 60% of the visible spectrum is reflected from polished stainless steel.
-The explanation on why chromium displays such a high turnout of reflected photon waves in general, especially the 90% in infrared, can be attributed to chromium's magnetic properties.
-Chromium has unique magnetic properties - chromium is the only elemental solid that shows antiferromagnetic ordering at room temperature and below.
+Chromium's high reflectivity, especially the 90% in infrared, can be attributed to chromium's magnetic properties.
+Chromium has unique magnetic properties; it is the only elemental solid that shows antiferromagnetic ordering at room temperature and below.
 Above 38 °C, its magnetic ordering becomes paramagnetic.
 The antiferromagnetic properties, which cause the chromium atoms to temporarily ionize and bond with themselves, are present because the body-centric cubic's magnetic properties are disproportionate to the lattice periodicity.
 This is due to the magnetic moments at the cube's corners and the unequal, but antiparallel, cube centers.
-From here, the frequency-dependent relative permittivity of chromium, deriving from Maxwell's equations and chromium's antiferromagnetism, leaves chromium with a high infrared and visible light reflectance.
+The frequency-dependent relative permittivity of chromium, deriving from Maxwell's equations and chromium's antiferromagnetism, results in increased reflectance at infrared and visible wavelengths.